-(17d) All individuals enjoy the freedom to contract, including the freedom to choose a contractual partner for a transaction.
-The Directive only covers the access to and supply of goods and services, including housing, which are available to the public and which are offered outside the context of private and family life.

-&lt;sup>11 OJ L 166, 30.4.2004, p.1.
+(17d)

+(17e)

-- (17e) This Directive does not alter the division of competences between the European Union and the Member States in the areas of education and social protection.
-It is also without prejudice to the essential role and wide discretion of the Member States in providing, commissioning and organising services of general economic interest. - (17f) The exclusive competence of Member States with regard to the organisation of their social protection systems includes decisions on the setting up, financing and management of such systems and competent institutions as well as on the substance and delivery of benefits and health services and the conditions of eligibility, and it also covers decisions to adjust those conditions in order to ensure the sustainability of public finances.
-In particular Member States retain the possibility to reserve certain benefits or services to certain age groups or persons with disabilities. - (17g) The exclusive competence of Member States with regard to the organisation of their educational systems and the content of teaching and of educational activities, including the provision of special needs education, includes the setting up and management of educational institutions, the development of curricula and other educational activities and the definition of examination processes.
-In particular Member States retain the possibility to set age limits in the area of education. - (17h) This Directive does not apply to matters covered by family law including marital status and adoption, and the legal benefits dependent thereon, and to laws on reproductive rights.
-It is also without prejudice to the secular nature of the State, state institutions or bodies, or education. - (17i) - (18) - (19) The European Union in its Declaration No 11 on the status of churches and nonconfessional organisations, annexed to the Final Act of the Amsterdam Treaty, has explicitly recognised that it respects and does not prejudice the status under national law of churches and religious associations or communities in the Member States and that it equally respects the status of philosophical and non-confessional organisations.
+(17f) The exclusive competence of Member States with regard to the organisation of their social protection systems includes competence for the setting up, financing and management of such systems and related institutions as well as the competence for determining the substance, the amount, the calculation and the duration of benefits and services, and for the setting of the conditions of eligibility for benefits and services, as well as for the adjustment of those conditions in order to ensure the sustainability of public finances.
+For example, Member States retain the possibility to reserve certain benefits or services to certain age groups or persons with disabilities.

+Regulation 883/2004/EC of the European Parliament and of the Council of 29 April 2004 on the coordination of social security systems (OJ L 166, 30.4.2004, p.1).

+- (17g) The exclusive competence of Member States with regard to the organisation of their educational systems and the content of teaching and of educational activities, including the provision of special needs education, includes competence for the setting up, financing and management of educational institutions, for the development of curricula and other educational activities, for the definition of examination processes and for the setting of the conditions of eligibility, including, for example, age limits regarding eligibility for schools, scholarships or courses.
+In particular Member States retain the possibility to set age limits in the area of education. - (17ga) All individuals enjoy the freedom to contract, including the freedom to choose a contractual partner for a transaction.
+An individual who provides goods or services may have a number of subjective reasons for his or her choice of contractual partner.
+As long as the choice of partner is not based on that person's religion or belief, age, disability and sexual orientation, this Directive should not prejudice the individual's freedom to choose a contractual partner.
+The prohibition of discrimination on these grounds should apply to persons providing goods and services, which are available to the public and which are offered outside the area of private and family life and the transactions carried out in this context. - (17h) This Directive does not apply to matters covered by family law including marital status and adoption, and the legal benefits dependent thereon, and to laws on reproductive rights.
+It is also without prejudice to the secular nature of the State, state institutions or bodies, or education.

+(17i)

+(19) According to Article 17 of the TFEU, the Union respects and does not prejudice the status under national law of churches and religious associations or communities in the Member States and that it equally respects the status of philosophical and non-confessional organisations.